 The Town of Brewster is updating the Brewster Housing Production Plan (HPP).
 The current five-year Plan, approved by the Department of Housing and Community Development (DHCD) in 2017, has guided Brewster’s Housing Program for the last 5 years.
 The new Housing Plan, funded with a CPA grant, will include a needs assessment, goals, and implementation strategies.
 Community feedback is an important part of this process and includes an online survey, small group interviews, focus groups, and community meetings.
 Barrett Planning Group is leading the public outreach with the assistance of the Housing Partnership.
 Find current information about the update here.

 Rental Assistance and Emergency Rental Assistance

 The Brewster Housing Trust offers a Rental Assistance Program which includes an emergency COVID-19 component for residents.
 Applications are through Housing Assistance Corporation (HAC).
 Supported by Community Preservation Act (CPA) funding, ongoing rental assistance of up to $500/ month is available.
 Emergency COVID assistance, up to $6,000, is part of the Lower Cape designed Emergency Rental Assistance Program.
-Income limits and additional requirements.
-See Fact Sheet.
+For income limits and additional requirements See Fact Sheet.
 Apply at: www.haconcapecod.org/programs/homeless-prevention.

 Brewster COVID-19 Relief Fund